Measuring baked goods with the Aeros color measurement device

 Height adjustment of the Aero

-The ideal height of the sensor above the sample is ensured by IR distance measurement and thus ensures exact colour measurement.
+The ideal height of the sensor above the sample is ensured by IR distance measurement and thus ensures exact color measurement.
 The sample then rotates under the eccentrically positioned sensor.
 During rotation, several measurements are taken in succession and the average value is automatically calculated.
-Due to the unusually large measuring surface that is scanned, the overall colour of the food can be reproduced very accurately.
+Due to the unusually large measuring area that is scanned, the overall color of the food can be reproduced very accurately.

 A comparison with intermediate measurements without a measuring flash guarantees that the measurement is insensitive to the ambient light present.